ogc1231/comprehensible-spanish-frontend/README.md

 ### `NotFound.js`

 The `NotFound` component is used to inform users that the page they're trying to access doesn't exist or cannot be found when they are redirect to a wrong they search for a non existent url.

+## Custom Hooks
+The following custom hooks are used in this project

+### `useClickOutsideToggle.js`
+The `useClickOutsideToggle` is a custom hook, which allows the collapsed navbar burger menu to expand and close on clicking outside the menu or on the selction of a link in the navbar.

+### `useRedirect.js`
+The `useRedirect` is a custom hook, which redirects non-autherised users anyway from pages which are only meant to be avaiable to autherised users such as the edit profile page and edit resource page.
+It also redirects autherised users anyway from pages which are only meant to be avaiable to non-autherised users such sign up and sign in pages.

 ## Tools & Technologies Used